secworks/fltfpga/README.md

 - External interface.
 At least a UART for external communication.

+The CPU talks to the other parts as master-slaves.
+The GPU and DSP are expected to have their own memories which they control, albeit they are (might be) mapped into the CPU address space.
+This means that the CPU will be able to read and write into the screen memory not being dispayed.

 ## Implementation details ##
 The development board we are targeting: